A Marvel Of A Man: Stan Lee Dead At 95

 "The person viewing the cartoon or reading the book should have something to think about, not just look at mindless pages of running around," Lee said.

-Born Stanley Lieber in New York City in 1922, he took the pseudonym Stan Lee in order to save his real name for more literary pursuits.
+Born Stanley Lieber in New York City in 1922, he took the pseudonym Stan Lee to save his real name for more literary pursuits.
 But those pursuits never came.
 Instead, Lee devoted more than six decades to the comics industry, co-creating Spider-Man, Black Panther, the Fantastic Four, the X-Men, Iron Man and Daredevil.
 In 1970, he successfully challenged the restrictive Comics Code Authority with a story about drug abuse in Spider-Man.

 But Lee also injected a sense of self-doubt in his characters.